ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 every member of the population is in a sub-optimal region of the search space, and therefore the optimisation scheme is not able to generate new individuals that outperform their corresponding ancestors, i.e. there exists a loss of diversity caused by the use of a finite population size.
-This phenomenon is also known as *genetic drift* [109], and it is the main reason for the appearance of premature convergence.
+This phenomenon is also known as *genetic drift*, and it is the main reason for the appearance of premature convergence.
 Several methods have been devised for dealing with premature convergence.
-Most of them preserve the diversity in a set of solutions [339].
+Most of them preserve the diversity in a set of solutions.
 Some of the most frequently used are the following:

-* Increase the population size to avoid *genetic drift* [109].
+* Increase the population size to avoid *genetic drift*.
-* Apply mating restrictions such as *incest prevention* [308], i.e., keep very similar individuals from mating.
+* Apply mating restrictions such as *incest prevention*, i.e., keep very similar individuals from mating.
 This is also known as *speciation*.
-* Perform *cataclysmic mutation* [112], i.e. highly disruptive mutations, when diversity has been lost.
+* Perform *cataclysmic mutation*, i.e. highly disruptive mutations, when diversity has been lost.
-* Perform selection applying *fitness sharing* [269].
+* Perform selection applying *fitness sharing*.
 In this case, highly similar individuals are clustered and penalised by sharing the obtained fitness values among the members of the group that lie in the same niche (i.e., those that are very close to each other either in the decision space or the objective space).
-* Apply *crowding-based selection* where each offspring replaces similar individuals in the parent population [229].
+* Apply *crowding-based selection* where each offspring replaces similar individuals in the parent population.
-* Use complex population structures, such as the *island-based model* [19] or the *cellular approaches* [265].
+* Use complex population structures, such as the *island-based model* or the *cellular approaches*.

 Diversity can help the optimisation procedure in two ways.
-Firstly, there exists a relationship between diversity and the diversification and intensification capabilities of EAs [339].
+Firstly, there exists a relationship between diversity and the diversification and intensification capabilities of EAs.
 Among other advantages, as previously stated, a proper balance between diversification and intensification might allow the search space to be explored more efficiently.
-Secondly, maintaining proper diversity might allow combining different building blocks in crossover operations [176].
+Secondly, maintaining proper diversity might allow combining different building blocks in crossover operations.

 ### Parameter setting